 Determining whether goodwill and other intangible assets are impaired requires an estimation of future cash flows expected to arise from the products developed and services provided and a suitable discount rate in order to calculate present value.
 Where the actual future cash flows are less than expected, a material impairment loss may arise.
-The carrying amounts of goodwill and other intangible assets at 31 December 2022 are approximately HK\$533,515,000 (2021: approximately HK\$533,515,000) and approximately HK\$92,481,000 (2021: approximately HK\$92,755,000) respectively.
-During the year ended 31 December 2022, no impairment has been recognised for other intangible assets.
+The carrying amounts of goodwill and other intangible assets at 31 December 2023 are approximately HK\$464,797,000 (2022: HK\$533,515,000) and approximately HK\$92,459,000 (2022: HK\$92,481,000) respectively.
+During the year ended 31 December 2023, impairment of goodwill of approximately HK\$68,718,000 has been recognised and no impairment has been recognised for other intangible assets (2022: no impairment has been recognised for goodwill and other intangible assets).
 More details are given in Notes 17 and 18 respectively.